 Anyone living in Japan for longer than a tourist visa has experienced the usual headaches associated with local retail banking.
 Applications, brochures, terms and conditions, etc. all in Japanese; possible lack of universally accepted ATM cards, lack of debit cards, lack of functional online banking, unattractive F/X rates, lack of international investments… the list goes on.
-Most people that are not necessarily looking for anything special or flashy; all they want is an easy account, in a language they can read, with an ATM/debit card they can use anywhere in the world, and with convenient services.
+Most people are not necessarily looking for anything special or flashy; all they want is an easy account, in a language they can read, with an ATM/debit card they can use anywhere in the world, and with convenient services.
 More often than not, the best answer is to open an offshore bank account.

 What is an offshore bank account?

 An offshore bank account is simply an account which is not domiciled in your country of residence.
 However, a typical offshore account would also likely be domiciled in a location separate from your home country as well.
 Depending on your nationality, an offshore account is likely to offer better international portability and access, wider investment selection, and overall better service designed for international professionals.
 Simply put, “the local bank” is great in each of our respective hometowns, but not so convenient when you are halfway around the world.

 Is it legal to open an offshore account?